jonmagic/level-up/README.md

    - Identifies key strengths, areas for improvement, and standout contributions
    - Generates metrics and trends from the analyzed contributions
    - Provides actionable feedback aligned with role expectations
+   - Incorporates additional context from optional notes about the individual

 ### Tools